Alignak-monitoring/alignak-doc/source/03_how_it_work/daemons.rst

     * Receiver
     * Reactionner

-There can have many brokers for load-balancing or standby spares.
+There can have many brokers for standby spares.

 Reactionner
 -----------